axpogroup/insights-analytics-local-timescale-axsa/README.md

 pip install -r requirements.txt
 ```

+Before you can upload the data (executing the data_insert.py file) you need to create a folder called data and put the
+csv files in there.

 After uploading the data you need to compress the chunks
 first in order to get good performance.
 See helpful_queries.sql for more information.